 Secondary level competitors must meet the following criteria in the current school year:

-- a) Attend a public or private recognized secondary institute, or be enrolled in a registered home school program through the Nova Scotia Department of Education and Early Childhood Development (DOEECD);
+Attend a public or private recognized secondary institute, or be enrolled in a registered home school program through the Nova Scotia Department of Education and Early Childhood Development (EECD);

-e) Possess Canadian citizenship or Landed Immigrant status and be a resident of Nova Scotia.
+Possess Canadian citizenship or Landed Immigrant status and be a resident of Nova Scotia; or be a registered International Student.
 Competitors are responsible for verifying this information, if requested;